floalex/floalex.github.io/aboutme.md

  Hi, I am Florence!
 You can also call me Flo.

- I am a Software Engineer based in the SF Bay area.
-Previosly, I worked in product management and data analysis.
-Most recently, I co-created Layr: A decentralized p2p file storage network.
+ I'm a software engineer specializing in full-stack development.
+I have always had a passion in software development.
+Recently, I co-created Layr: A decentralized p2p cloud file storage network.
+I have also completed other freelance projects in the past.
+I am proficient in JavaScript, Node.js, Ruby, Rails, React, Redux and HTML&CSS.

  When I am not coding, you will find me doing High Intensity Interval Training, pilates, playing with cats, or playing piano.

- I also like tasting different kinds of tea.
-One of my favorites is Jasmine Pearl Green tea.
-Not only it helps bring refreshness by drinking it, it also helps relaxed by smelling it.

  I also write about technical articles to share my understandings toward specific topics, you can find out from <a href="https://medium.com/@florenceliang/">here</a>.